heatsynclabs/administration/bylaws.md

  5. Be excellent to each other, dudes.

-## Community Relations
+## 6. Community Relations

- 1. HSL may engage in joint ventures and partnership with other organizations in the general community where it is in the interest of all parties involved to promote the purpose of HSL as partnering organizations. #HSL assets shall remain under the complete and undivided ownership of HSL.
+ 1. HSL may engage in joint ventures and partnership with other organizations in the general community where it is in the interest of all parties involved to promote the purpose of HSL as partnering organizations.

+ 2. HSL assets shall remain under the complete and undivided ownership of HSL.
 Assets, such as equipment, may be temporarily loaned for the use of other partnering organizations.
 A majority vote of the Board of Directors shall be required to allow partnering organizations to utilize HSL assets.

-## Amendments
+## 7. Amendments

  1. Proposed amendments to these bylaws shall be submitted in physical or electronic writing to the Board of Directors at a meeting of the Board of Directors.
 A majority vote of the full quorum of officers of the Board of Directors will be required for the amendment to become enacted and effective upon completing the vote.